sangtran11/coronavirus-app/README.md

 ### `Instruction`

+1.Clone source code: "git clone https://github.com/sangtran11/coronavirus-app.git" or download a ZIP file.

-1.Clone source code and run: "npm install" to install node modules
+2.Go into the "coronavirus-app" folder and run: "npm install" to install a node modules.

-2.Run: "npm start" to open the app in the development mode Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+3.Run: "npm start" to open the app in the development mode Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 List of Completed Features: